-Students, teachers, and administrative staff can watch live or pre-recorded video events from their personal computers at any location and at any time.
-The Cisco DMS Digital Video application empowers faculty to extend the classroom audience to remote locations by broadcasting live or recording training sessions available as video on-demand (VoD).
+Employees and administrative staff can watch live or pre-recorded video events from their personal computers at any location and at any time.
+The Cisco DMS Digital Video application empowers employees to extend the audience reach ability to remote site locations by broadcasting live or recording training sessions available as video on-demand (VoD).